apache/apisix/doc/plugins/traffic-split.md

 The traffic division plugin divides the request traffic according to the specified ratio and diverts it to the corresponding upstream; through this plugin, gray-scale publishing, blue-green publishing and custom publishing functions can be realized.

+Note: Since the selection of different upstreams in the plugin is based on the roundrobin algorithm, the ratio of traffic distribution is not completely accurate when the algorithm state is reset.

 ## Attributes

 | Name             | Type    | Requirement | Default | Valid   | Description                                                                              |